 - Broil red peppers until softened and charred for 15 minutes.
 Let cool.
 Peel, seed and core.
 In a food processor, blender or hand blender, puree peppers with tomato paste until smooth.

 - In the meantime, cut chicken breasts in half to make 8 pieces.
 Toss with paprika and salt to coat.
-In a Dutch oven, heat 1 tbsp. oil over medium-high heat and brown chicken in batches for about 8 minutes.
+In a Dutch oven, heat 1 tablespoon extra virgin olive oil over medium-high heat and brown chicken in batches for about 8 minutes.
 Transfer to a plate.
 Drain fat from pot and wipe out.

-- Add remaining oil to the Dutch oven and saute onion and garlic until soft (about 5 minutes).
+- Add remaining extra virgin olive oil to the Dutch oven and saute onion and garlic until soft (about 5 minutes).
 Add pancetta and red pepper flakes.
 Cook for about 2 minutes.
 Then return the chicken to the pan.

 - Add tomatoes and bring to a boil.
 Stir in red pepper mixture.
 Cover and simmer over medium-low heat for 20 minutes.